H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 Ms. Jarvis uses **`all-minilm:latest`** as the required and confirmed live embedding model for all production ChromaDB collections, producing **384-dimensional vectors** with `hnsw:space: cosine` distance.

-> **⚠️ Critical architectural constraint — enforced:** All existing ChromaDB collections — including `gbim_worldview_entities` (5,416,521 entities), `autonomous_learner` (growing ~288/day), `governance_rag` (643 chunks), `commons_rag` (306 chunks), and all other production collections — use 384-dimensional vectors.
+> **⚠️ Critical architectural constraint — enforced:** All existing ChromaDB collections — including `gbim_worldview_entities` (5,416,521 entities), `autonomous_learner` (57 items post-fix April 1, 2026; historical baseline 21,181; growing ~288/day), `governance_rag` (643 chunks), `commons_rag` (306 chunks), and all other production collections — use 384-dimensional vectors.
 The `nomic-embed-text` model produces 768-dimensional vectors and is **incompatible** with all existing production collections.
 Any rebuild, migration, or new collection ingestion must use `all-minilm:latest`.
 Confirmed and enforced March 25, 2026 when all six active service files referencing `nomic-embed-text` were patched.

 **Confirmed embedding API call pattern:**